 Esports isn’t simple to enter.
 The audience is incredibly passionate and it values authenticity above all else – if you wade in without knowing enough, you’re likely to fall flat on your face.
 As with any sector, the best place to start is by understanding that audience.
-That’s why Fast Web Media has written an eBook designed to help brand managers understand and segment the esports audience.
+That’s why Fast Web Media has written a guide designed to help brand managers understand and segment the esports audience.
 Check it out for free.

 That looks great, I’ll give it a read.
 One last question: fancy a game?